Design PhD 2022 Summer School

 The Summer School

-The Keynotes and DESIS Philosophy Talk of the Summer School are open lectures given by international speakers.
-If you are not attending the course as a participant, you can attend the open lectures signing up for a Free Ticket via Eventbrite.
+The DESIS Philosophy Talk of the Summer School is an open event with international speakers.
+If you are not attending the course as an enrolled student you can attend the open lecture by signing up for a Free Ticket via Eventbrite.

-The School includes stimulating lectures and (digital) collaborative activities where students, organized in small groups, will have the opportunity to integrate, through a peer-to-peer exploration and discussion, the insight provided by the Keynotes and Guest Speakers and a collective + individual exercise.
+The School offers stimulating lectures and collaborative activities where students, working in teams, will have the opportunity to integrate, through a peer-to-peer exploration and discussion, the insights provided by a Guest lecturer and a Keynote Event, and a collective + individual exercise.

-The Summer School is further enriching the collaboration beetween a network of 6 PhD programmes in Design, spanning Northern and Southern Europe and the USA, and currently collaborating within the “DoCS4Design – Doctoral Courses System for Design” research project, co-funded by the Erasmus+ programme of the European Union.
+The Summer School is further enriching the collaboration beetween a network of 6 PhD programmes in Design, spanning Northern and Southern Europe and the USA.
+The Summer School is in fact part of the “DoCS4Design – Doctoral Courses System for Design” research project, co-funded by the Erasmus+ programme of the European Union.

-Also, the 2021 edition will host a collaboration with “FUEL4Design – Future Education and Literacy for Designers” research project, co-funded by the Erasmus+ programme of the European Union and the School will open with the Keynote Event “DESIS Philosophy Talk #7.3 The Politics of Nature: Designing as Speculative Ethics”.
+Also, the 2022 edition will host a collaboration with “FUEL4Design – Future Education and Literacy for Designers” research project, co-funded by the Erasmus+ programme of the European Union and the School will open with the Keynote Event “DESIS Philosophy Talk.
 The DESIS Philosophy Talks are an initiative of Ezio Manzini & Virginia Tassinari of the DESIS Network – Design for social innovation and sustainability, aiming to nurture the dialogue between design & philosophy and between practice & theory.